Międzyrzec Podlaski: History

 The first official mention of Międzyrzec Podlaski as a town dates back to 1434, or (alternatively) 1455 and 1477 according to different historical sources.
-At that time, the newly established town was located along a busy merchant route from Lukow to Brzesc nad Bugiem.
+At that time, the newly established town was located along a busy merchant route from Łuków to Brześć.
 Międzyrzec quickly developed: in 1486, a Roman Catholic church was built here, and town's owner, Jan Nassutowicz, received permission for fairs.
 In 1598, a salt warehouse was opened, the town also was center of beer industry.
+Międzyrzec was a private town of the Nassutowicz, Wyszyński, Zabrzeziński, Zbaraski and Czartoryski noble families.

 The period of peace and prosperity ended in 1648, when Miedzyrzec was raided by Zaporozhian Cossacks.
 During the Swedish invasion of Poland, the town was ransacked and burned by Swedes, who returned in 1706 and 1708, during the Great Northern War.
 Furthermore, Międzyrzec was raided by Russians in 1660.
+In 1775, Międzyrzec was the largest city in Podlachia.

-In 1795, following the Partitions of Poland, the town was annexed by the Habsburg Empire.
-From 1809 until 1815, it belonged to the Duchy of Warsaw, and after Napoleonic Wars to Congress Poland under the control of the Russian Tsar.
+In 1795, following the Third Partition of Poland, the town was annexed by the Habsburg Empire.
+In 1800, educator Grzegorz Piramowicz became the parish priest in Międzyrzec.
+Following the Polish victory in the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw, and after the Congress of Vienna of 1815 it became part of so-called Congress Poland under the control of the Russian Tsar.
+Międzyrzec developed rapidly as a major trade hub in Podlachia, especially between 1830 and 1863.
 In 1867 it became a stop on the Polish railway system.
 By that time, Miedzyrzec was an important center of Greek Catholic Church: in 1772, Duke August Aleksander Czartoryski founded here Unite Church of St. Peter and Paul.
 Since mid-19th century, government of Russian-controlled Congress Poland initiated the process of Russification, aimed at the Uniates.
 As a result, two local Uniate churches were turned into Orthodox (1875).

+During World War I, the town was occupied by Germany.
+On 16 November 1918, German troops committed a massacre of some 44 Poles, members of the Polish Military Organisation and civilians.
+German occupation ended on 17 November 1918, and the town was reintegrated with Poland, which regained independence a few days earlier.

-Already since the 16th century Międzyrzec was home to a large Jewish community.
+A large Jewish community was present at least since the 16th century Międzyrzec.
 At the end of the 1930s in the reborn Polish Republic approximately 12,000 inhabitants, or 75% of its population, were Jewish.